 RSCI is the largest water/wastewater treatment contractor in Idaho; coupled with over 30 years of experience, our team and resources execute any treatment facility successfully.
-In addition to water/wastewater, RSCI also constructs bridges, dams, fish facilities, and many other government facilities.
+In addition to water/wastewater, RSCI also constructs bridges, dams, fish facilities, and government facilities.

 RSCI specializes in complex, challenging, and technical projects, often remote with limited access, and usually performed in extreme conditions over a short working season with mandatory milestones and completion dates.
 These are the projects in which RSCI employees thrive, demonstrating ingenuity in planning and problem-solving.

 RSCI’s in-house mechanical and electrical teams are involved in the entire project: proposal through design, construction, commissioning, and turn-over.
 Mechanical and electrical systems are critical aspects of a project, and RSCI’s past success often results in controlling and self-performing this work.
 RSCI’s team procures long lead item equipment early in the design phase, and highly qualified tradesmen put quality work in place.